jjiang-mtu/IA-rupture-prediction/README.md

 ## Cite
 If you find our code useful for your research, please cite our paper:

 N. Mu, M. Rezaeitaleshmahalleh, Z. Lyu, M. Wang, J. Tang, C. M. Strother, J.J.
 Gemmete, A.S.
-Pandey, and J. Jiang, "Can We Explain Machine Learning-based Prediction for Rupture Status Assessments of Intracranial Aneurysm?", Biomedical Physics & Engineering Express
+Pandey, and J. Jiang, "Can We Explain Machine Learning-based Prediction for Rupture Status Assessments of Intracranial Aneurysm?", Biomedical Physics & Engineering Express, under review, 2023.

 In case of any questions, please contact the corresponding author J. Jiang at jjiang1@mtu.edu